-The slight shift in Saitou’s expression was interesting; Sano wasn’t quite sure he could pinpoint what exactly had changed, but somehow its annoyance was distinct from the previous.
-“If you were going to waste money,” Saitou admonished, “you might as well have bought me something useful.”
+The slight shift in Saitou’s expression interested Sano; he wasn’t quite sure he could pinpoint what exactly had changed, but somehow its annoyance stood out distinctly from the previous.
+“If you were going to waste money,” the teacher admonished, “you might as well have bought me something useful.”

 “How the hell is a tie not useful?!”